SomanshAchary/PortfolioProjects/Sales Analysis Project/ProjectReport.md

-Title: "Sales Analysis and Insights: Maximizing Revenue and Understanding Customer Behavior"
+**Title: "Sales Analysis and Insights: Maximizing Revenue and Understanding Customer Behavior"**

 Project Summary:

-In this project, we conducted a thorough analysis of sales data to gain valuable insights into various aspects of the business.
+In this project, I conducted a thorough analysis of sales data to gain valuable insights into various aspects of the business.
 The project involved several key steps:

 1. Data Collection and Preparation: